 Steven Devine has performed all over the world as a harpsichord soloist (his recent Chandos recording of the Goldberg Variations was described by Gramophone Magazine as “one of the best”), he is a highly sought-after continuo player with permanent positions with the Orchestra of the Age of Enlightenment, Classical Opera and London Baroque and directs repertoire with a wide range of groups with repertoire from 16th century polyphony to new commissions.

-Susanna Hurrell (soprano) trained at the Royal College of Music and the National Opera Studio.
-She has been the recipient of numerous awards including the Miriam Licette scholarship, Peter Hulsen Orchestral Song, Countess of Munster and Sybil Tutton awards.
+Susanna Hurrell trained at the Royal College of Music and the National Opera Studio.
+She has received numerous awards, including the Miriam Licette scholarship and the Peter Hulsen Orchestral Song, Countess of Munster and Sybil Tutton awards.
 In 2013 she was awarded the Grange Park Opera Aria Prize at the Hampshire Singing Competition.
-She made her Classical Opera début in 2013 singing the role of Cephisa in Teleman's Orpheus at the London Handel Festival.
-Other roles include Lauretta (Gianni Schicchi) at Convent Garden, Despina (Così fan tutte) at Opéra de Limoges, Norina (Don Pasquale) at Longborough Festival Opera, Cephise (Pigmalion) with the Orchestra of the Age of Enlightenment, Nymph (Monteverdi's L'Orfeo) with the Royal Opera House at the Roundhouse, Erisbe (Cavalli's L'Ormindo) with the ROH at the Sam Wanamaker Theatre, and Governess (The Turn of the Screw) in a co-production with Nevill Holt Opera, NI Opera and Moscow's Kolobov Novaya Opera Theatre.
+She made her Classical Opera début in 2013 singing the role of Cephisa in the UK première of Telemann’s Orpheus at the London Handel Festival, and has since appeared with the company in ‘La canterina’ at Wigmore Hall and at the 2016 Haydn Festival in Eisenstadt, Austria, and in chamber concerts in Eisenstadt and at Stamford Arts Centre in Lincolnshire.
+Other roles include Lauretta (Gianni Schicchi) at The Royal Opera House, Covent Garden, Despina (Così fan tutte) at Opéra de Limoges, Norina (Don Pasquale) at Longborough Festival Opera, Cephise (Pigmalion) with the Orchestra of the Age of Enlightenment, Nymph (Monteverdi’s L’Orfeo) with the Royal Opera at the Roundhouse, Erisbe (Cavalli’s L’Ormindo) with the Royal Opera at the Sam Wanamaker Theatre, Governess (The Turn of the Screw) in a co-production with Nevill Holt Opera, Northern Ireland Opera and Moscow’s Kolobov Novaya Opera Theatre, the title role